oplS16projects/FP1/README.md

 My name: Krin Yongvongphaiboon

 #About API
 The API that I'm using is called "bencode", it is simply parsing the bencoding format of the BitTorrent network protocol into basic Racket data types.
-The format interpretation is based on the undated [**BitTorrent protocol documentation Web page**][ref-bit-pro].
+The format interpretation is based on the undated [**BitTorrent protocol documentation Web page**](http://www.bittorrent.com/protocol.html).

 # How to install
 First of all, bencode is not a builtin API which means it required you to install the package youself.
-I didn't know about this until I read the OPL group on [**uml-opl-spr16**][ref-opl-group] and found out that it required additional installation.
+I didn't know about this until I read the OPL group on [**uml-opl-spr16**](https://groups.google.com/forum/#!forum/uml-opl-spr16) and found out that it required additional installation.
 So here is not to import the API:
-1. Open DrRacket
+- Open DrRacket
-2. Go to File -> Package Manager
+- Go to File -> Package Manager
-3. There's going to be 5 tabs: Do What I Mean, Currently Installed, Avaliable from Catalog, Copy from Version, and Settings.
+- There's going to be 5 tabs: Do What I Mean, Currently Installed, Avaliable from Catalog, Copy from Version, and Settings.
 Click on Avaliable from Catolog tab.
-4. Go on filter and search any API you want (in this case I just typed "torrent").
+- Go on filter and search any API you want (in this case I just typed "torrent").
-5. The list of API will pop up, click on the one you want and hit "install"
+- The list of API will pop up, click on the one you want and hit "install"
-6. Once finished, you should see the message "raco setup: --- post-installing collections ---"
+- Once finished, you should see the message "raco setup: --- post-installing collections ---"
 ![alt tag](http://i68.tinypic.com/oieucn.png)

-#Runing the code
+# Runing the code
 First of all, I went on internet and fine an example .torrent code.
-I found it [**here**][ref-torrent].
+I found it [**here**](http://sample-file.bazadanni.com/2012/01/torrent.html).
 To retrive the torrent file you need to get the path of the file.
 The code to retrive .torrent file is:
 ```racket
 (unbencode (open-input-file path))
 ```